 An in-home, 24-hour electronic alarm system activated by a signal to a central switchboard.
 This system allows Members to obtain immediate help in the event of a medical, physical, emotional, or environmental emergency.
 The Member agrees to allow designated responders, who are willing to participate, to have access to the Member's home in the event of an emergency.
-Available to Member at Westminster-Canterbury resident pricing.
+These home services are available to Member(s) at Westminster-Canterbury resident pricing.